It had a quote from Bear.

 As soon as he wanted a normal relationship and possibly a family, he asked me for a similar coffee date as I had five years ago.

 And he left.

 1994 Was not the year he would inspire me to great heights, and became the source of frustration instead.
 Not because he had stuck to his exercise regime and I hadn’t.
 But because our time together had come to an end, and had left me empty handed.

 Finding the quote in the diary was the first time I cried for our breakup.

 For not backing myself.

 For not being a writer.

 Not having a lover.

 After two days I decided enough was enough.
-I was only 22 years old, and I still had my life ahead of me.
+I am only 22 years old, and I still have my life ahead of me.
 I took a piece of paper, and drew out what I wanted this year and also for the upcoming years.
 Just as Bear had done for his.